 Ah, the spinnerets!
 These are the organs through which a spider produces its remarkable silk threads.
 Conveniently located at the rear of the spider’s abdomen, on the underside, they come in pairs, typically three, but also two or four, depending on the species.
 Amazingly versatile, the spinnerets can move independently and in a coordinated way.

 There are seven types of silk glands, and no spider has all of them.
 These glands produce proteins and other organic molecules that flow in liquid form through tiny tubes to the spinnerets.
 As the mixture moves along, a process occurs which removes water from the proteins and adds hydrogen.
 The result is an acidic fiber which solidifies as it exits into the air through the spinnerets.

-Each silk gland produces silk used for a different purpose: attachment silk, dragline and web frame silk, silk for wrapping, sperm webs, egg cocoons, and sticky silk.
+Each silk gland produces silk used for a different purpose: attachment silk, dragline, web frame, silk for wrapping, sperm webs, egg cocoons, and sticky silk.
 Silk threads are about one-millionth of an inch thick, but spiders can use muscles and valves in the necks of their spinnerets, singly or in combination, to thicken them.

 All spiders produce silk, but they use it in many ways and for different purposes.
 They use it for draglines, but not all of them build webs.
 Males use silk to spin a sperm web before mating, and all females spin a silk cocoon around their eggs.
 Some spiders use silk to build shelters.
 Spiders can be thrifty–those that make webs will often eat them when they degrade so that they can reuse the protein.

 Silk vs. steel